sbougerel/shaws/Readme.md

-## shaws
+# shaws

-`shaws` helps you to manage temporary session tokens for AWS CLI when using an MFA token.
+`shaws` helps you to manage temporary shell sessions for AWS CLI when using an MFA token.

     shaws enter TOKEN_CODE